Shippable/docs/sources/platform/management/subscription/billing.md

 Your new price will be reflected in your next invoice.

 ### Enabling node cache

+**Note:** Machine image versions that come with Docker 18.03 are currently known to be incompatible with node caching.
+You must use [machine image version 6.9.4](platform/runtime/machine-image/ami-v694) or earlier for node caching to be effective.

 You can upgrade your on-demand nodes to have `cache` addon.
 To know more about caching [click here](/platform/runtime/caching).